 Sedation dentistry, sometimes called “Sleep Dentistry,” is a safe, gentle option used to help patients relax while they are having dental treatment.
-Medication will be used but you usually remain awake, unless you opt for a general anesthetic which will make you sleep.
+Medication will be used but you usually remain awake and comfortable, unless you opt for a general anesthetic which will make you sleep.

 Dr. Mellas will discuss the sedation options with you so that you can choose the one you prefer and which he feels is best suited to your circumstances:

 Minimal inhaled sedation involves you breathing ‘laughing gas’ (nitrous oxide) mixed with oxygen via a mask.
 You will feel relaxed throughout the procedure and as this is not a heavy sedative, you can drive afterwards.